 Hearns on making history in his first match with Leonard: “Ray has done very well for the sport.
 I was very happy that Ray was there, that both of us were there.
 We respected each other.
 It was a very special fight.
 I was blessed to be a part of it.
 Forever, I am part of this truly great fight.”

-35 years later, it remains a very special fight, a truly great fight. — Thad Moore
+Almost four decades later, it remains a very special fight, a truly great fight. — Thad Moore